Off-road driving by learning from interaction and demonstration

 We derive 3 main requirements of high-speed off-road driving that drive our design decisions:

-• Intelligent driving requires fine-grained information on terrain traversability: Using a occupancy-only traversability measure is insufficient as areas of similar heights can have different traversability: rock vs. traversable grass.
+- Intelligent driving requires fine-grained information on terrain traversability: Using an occupancy-only traversability measure is insufficient as areas of similar heights can have different traversability: rock vs. traversable grass.

 Our resulting semantic mapping module has been tested in diverse environments: from highly-vegetated forests, extreme sloped hills and desert with hidden rocks.
 In all environments, our module has delivered accurate, long-range information for high-speed driving.